-Author David Cay Johnston on the Damage Trump Is Doing to America (Transcript and Audio)
+David Cay Johnston on Damage by Trump (Transcript, Audio)

 David Cay Johnston is an expert on Donald Trump.
 The 69-year-old investigative journalist and author has reported on Trump for decades and has written two books about the president.
 “The Making of Donald Trump,” which was published in 2016, became a New York Times bestseller, as did his latest, “It’s Even Worse Than You Think: What the Trump Administration Is Doing to America,” published this year.

 Johnston sat down with Truthdig Editor in Chief Robert Scheer for the second part of an interview on “Scheer Intelligence” and shared his thoughts on how the Trump administration is making America worse again.

 The media, Johnston explains, is a big part of the problem.
 Journalists helped Trump get elected by covering his campaign in a shallow way, and now the media is doing more of the same, focusing on Trump administration’s “palace intrigue” instead of the actions that are hurting America.

 “Nobody is covering what matters,” Johnston says, “what matters to you, to whether you have a job and have savings, and whether you are safe, and whether your children are going to get cancer and lung disease from pollution, what kind of taxes you are going to pay.
 None of that is being covered in any serious way.”

 Johnston adds that Trump’s policies are turning against the very people who helped elect him.
 Even so, Johnston believes American citizens will cast aside their concerns about ethics and vote Trump into a second term if they believe their incomes are rising.